What is Regime Detection?

 Markets do not behave the same way all the time.
 A stock that predictably drifts upward during calm periods can become whipsaw and mean-reverting during volatile, fear-driven markets.
 A momentum strategy that generates strong returns in trending markets can produce devastating losses when trends reverse abruptly.
 Regime detection is the discipline of identifying which "mode" the market is currently in, so you can adapt accordingly.

 The analogy is weather forecasting.
-You don't dress the same way in winter as in summer, even if the average annual temperature is mild.
-Strategies should not behave identically in a low-volatility bull market as they do in a high-volatility bear market — yet that's exactly what happens if you ignore regimes.
+You dress differently in winter than in summer even if the annual average is mild.
+A strategy should not behave the same way in a low-volatility bull market as in a high-volatility bear market, but that is what happens when you ignore regimes.

 Most regime models divide market states into two to five categories.
 A simple two-regime model might distinguish "low volatility / trending up" from "high volatility / trending down."
 A more nuanced model might use four regimes: bull (uptrending, low volatility), bear (downtrending, elevated volatility), volatile (high volatility, no clear trend), and sideways (low volatility, no clear trend).

-The practical payoff is enormous.
 Research consistently shows that momentum strategies have positive expected returns in bull and sideways regimes, but suffer sharp reversals at the onset of volatile or bear regimes.
-By detecting regime shifts early and reducing momentum exposure before the worst drawdowns, you can substantially improve the risk-adjusted returns of trend-following strategies.
+Detecting regime shifts early and reducing momentum exposure before the worst drawdowns substantially improves the risk-adjusted returns of trend-following strategies.

 Technical Definition